Fright Night: Box office

 Fright Nights widest release was 1,545 theaters.
 The film made $6,118,543 on opening weekend (1,542 theaters, $3,967 average).
 The domestic gross came to $24,922,237.
 It performed the best of any horror film released during the summer of 1985 and was the second-highest grossing horror film of 1985, surpassed only by A Nightmare on Elm Street 2: Freddy's Revenge.

 Critical reception

 Fright Night garnered critical acclaim, holding an 83% approval rating on Rotten Tomatoes; the average rating is 7.2/10 based on 66 reviews.
 The site's consensus reads: "Fright Night deftly combines thrills and humor in this ghostly tale about a man living next to a vampire."
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100 based on 13 reviews, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and wrote, "Fright Night is not a distinguished movie, but it has a lot of fun being undistinguished".
 Variety praised Sarandon's performance, writing that he "is terrific as the vampire, quite affable and debonair until his fingernails start to grow and his eyes get that glow".
 Colin Greenland gave a negative review for White Dwarf #75, stating "We may be justified in suspecting that a film which has such contempt for its characters has contempt for its audience, too."

+Edward Copeland revisited the film in a review, originally published on The House Next Door on June 13th, 2010.
+In his opinion the film is the best example of the cinematic tale of the undead from the 1980's decade.
+He appreciates the blending of comedy, suspense, and horror that the director Tom Holland was able to create with the help of outstanding performances from the actors.
+He also acknowledges the quality of the film, saying it did not look cheap for what he assumes was a film made on a smaller budget.